vectordotdev/gitdocs/docs/markdown/jsx.md

 ## Call Expressions

-The following functions can be called expressions
+The following functions can be called from expressions

 * `Array.prototype.join`
 * `Array.prototype.map`